Leo Varadkar pledges humility and resolve as he becomes Irish premier again

 — Micheál Martin (@MichealMartinTD) December 17, 2022

-Mr Varadkar held the enterprise brief when he served as tanaiste and will vacate that post upon becoming taoiseach.

-One scenario could see Mr Martin become Ireland’s foreign affairs minister, a position he held more than a decade ago.

-Current Foreign Affairs Minister Simon Coveney could then potentially replace his party leader Mr Varadkar at the helm of the department of enterprise.
+Simon Coveney has replaced his party leader Mr Varadkar at the helm of the Department of Enterprise.

-It has already been agreed as part of the coalition agreement that Fine Gael Finance Minister Paschal Donohoe and Fianna Fail Minister for Public Expenditure Michael McGrath will switch roles.
+Fine Gael Finance Minister Paschal Donohoe and Fianna Fail Minister for Public Expenditure Michael McGrath have switched roles as had already been agreed as part of the coalition agreement.

+As he announced his Cabinet nominations Mr Varadkar told the Dail the name of the Department of Public Expenditure and Reform has been changed to the Department of Public Expenditure National Development Plan Delivery and Reform because “far too many important public capital projects are taking far too long” and a step-change is needed.

+Fine Gael’s Simon Harris has retained the role of further and higher education minister.
+He will also take on the role of justice minister until Helen McEntee returns from maternity leave next summer.

+Mr Varadkar also announced two super junior minister portfolios for Fianna Fail’s Jack Chambers and Green Party senator Pippa Hackett.

-Cabinet members will also be confirmed in office by the president on Saturday evening before the new-look government is expected to hold its first meeting.
+Cabinet members were officially confirmed in office by the president on Saturday evening before the new-look government held its first meeting.